jspsych/jsPsych/docs/plugins/jspsych-maxdiff.md

-# jspsych-maxdfff plugin
+# jspsych-maxdiff plugin

-The maxdiff plugin displays a table with rows of alternatives to be endorsed as 'most' or 'least' on a particular criteria (e.g. importance, preference, similarity).
-The subject responds by selecting one radio button corresponding to an alternative in both the 'most' and 'least' column.
-The same alternative cannot be endorsed as both 'most' and 'least' simultaneously.
+The maxdiff plugin displays a table with rows of alternatives to be endorsed, typically as 'most' or 'least' on a particular criteria (e.g. importance, preference, similarity).
+The subject responds by selecting one radio button corresponding to an alternative in both the left and right response columns.
+The same alternative cannot be endorsed on both the left and right response columns (e.g. 'most' and 'least') simultaneously.

 ## Parameters